fmmmlee/RCM/README.md

 **1.** Have a button that ignores the text field and reads the registry values specific to the active rgb gamingcenter profile instead.
 If this is not possible, have a button for each profile.
-      - a.
+      i.
 If it seems like a usable feature, offer an option to input a custom file path or registry key path to read and output color from.
       - b.
 Additionally, changing CurrentProfile (0-4) in Computer\HKEY_LOCAL_MACHINE\SOFTWARE\OEM\GamingCenter\RGBKeyboardView can swap keyboard profiles.
       - c.
 I believe Mode0 and Mode1 under ProfileX are RGB lighting and startup lighting respectively.
 ME above ProfileX is the relevant section.

 **2.** Have program read .ini file (if no file, create) with preferred config data + info (e.g. “profile 0 is pink keys”)

 **3.** Ideal path for changing colors:
-      - a.
+          *a.
 RGBKeyboardView CurrentProfile ---> #ofProfile
-      - b.
+          *b.
 Profile# CurrentMode ---------> 0
-      - c.
+          *c.
 Mode0 CurrentEffect ---------> 0 (for single color)
-      - d.
+          *d.
 Effect0 ColorBuffer = hex code color formatted as (no #) xx xx xx

 **4.** Clean up the GUI.